patevs/dart_frog/CONTRIBUTING.md

 - [`assets/`](https://github.com/dart-frog-dev/dart_frog/tree/main/assets): images to embed into READMEs
 - [`docs/`](https://github.com/dart-frog-dev/dart_frog/tree/main/docs): source code for the [docs site][dart_frog_site].
 - [`examples/`](https://github.com/dart-frog-dev/dart_frog/tree/main/examples): example projects of some of the several usages of Dart Frog
-- [`extensions/`](https://github.com/dart-frog-dev/dart_frog/tree/main/extensions): Integrations with IDEs such as VS Code.
+- [`extensions/`](https://github.com/dart-frog-dev/dart_frog/tree/main/extensions): Integrations with IDEs such as VSCode.
 - [`bricks/`](https://github.com/dart-frog-dev/dart_frog/tree/main/bricks): Internal mason bricks used by [dart_frog_cli][dart_frog_cli_link] to perform tasks such as creating new projects, starting a dev server, and building a prod server.
 - [`packages/`](https://github.com/dart-frog-dev/dart_frog/tree/main/packages): The source code of the packages that constitute the Dart Frog suite (`dart_frog_cli`, `dart_frog` and `dart_frog_gen`) as well as companion packages (such as `dart_frog_web_socket`).